Notes on Phronesis

 Prudence as practical wisdom / decision theory

-Practical techniques of practical wisdom
+Practical techniques of phronesis

-Measuring phrónēsis
+Measuring phronesis

 None

-This post examines the virtue of prudence.
+This post examines the virtue of phronesis (“prudence”).
 It is meant mostly as an exploration of what other people have learned about this virtue, rather than as me expressing my own opinions about it, though I’ve been selective about what I found interesting or credible, according to my own inclinations.
 I wrote this not as an expert on the topic, but as someone who wants to learn more about it.
 I hope it will be helpful to people who want to know more about this virtue and how to nurture it.

 What is prudence?